insure logo

 Best car insurance company in Pennsylvania

-Drivers in Pennsylvania pay an average of $1,872 a year or $156 a month for car insurance coverage which makes it the 26th most expensive state in the country.
+Drivers in Pennsylvania pay an average of $1,872 a year, or $156 per month, which is the 26th highest in the country, according to our research.

-Travelers is our choice for the best car insurance in Pennsylvania.
-It finished first in our rankings with 3.43 out of 5 stars and an average premium of $952 a year, or $79 a month, which is $920 less than the state average.
+Travelers scores well with third-party rating organizations and it has an average premium in Pennsylvania of $952 a year, or $79 a month, which is roughly $920 less than the Pennsylvania average.

 The best car insurance companies in Pennsylvania